PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 <hr/>

-### Build
+### Build and explore

 Click the 'Build' button in the Control Panel tab (Figure 7).
-You should see a progress indicator followed by an Enrichment Map.
+You should see a progress indicator followed by an Enrichment Map (Figure 8).

-## <a href="#explore" name="explore">IV.
-Explore</a>
+> See the <a href="http://wiki.cytoscape.org/Cytoscape_3/UserManual">Cytoscape 3 User Manual</a> for a detailed description of the functionality

+#### Basic functions

-Take some time to examine the map in the main window displaying the network (Figure 8).
+Take some time to examine the map in the main window displaying the network.
 In particular, in the lower right region of the main window there is a bird's eye view showing the region currently in view.
 The 'Results Panel' shows our currently selected parameters while 'Table Panel' has the 'Node Table' tab selected by default, listing  our gene sets.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_8 }}){: .img-responsive }